Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

-The algorithm is called \textsc{LM-Consensus}, its pseudocode is given in Figure~\ref{fig:lm-consensus}.
+The algorithm is called \textsc{LM-Agreement}, its pseudocode is given in Figure~\ref{fig:lm-agreement}.
 An execution starts with initialization of some variables by instruction~\eqref{LM:initialization}.
 The main repeat loop follows as instruction~\eqref{LM:outer-repeat-loop}; one iteration of the main repeat-loop makes an epoch.
 The pseudocode refers to a number of variables; we review them next.

-Each node~$p$ uses a variable \texttt{candidate-value}$_p$, which it initializes to $\texttt{input}_p$.
-Node~$p$ creates a pair $(\texttt{candidate},\texttt{candidate-value}_p)$, which we call a \emph{candidate pair of~$p$}.
-Nodes keep forwarding their candidate pairs to neighbors continually.
-If a node~$p$ receives a candidate pair of some other node with a value~$x$ such that $x>\texttt{candidate-value}_p$ then $p$ sets its $\texttt{candidate-value}_p$ to~$x$.
+Each node~$p$ uses a variable \texttt{candidate}$_p$, which it initializes to $\texttt{input}_p$.
+Node~$p$ creates a pair $(\textrm{this-is-candidate},\texttt{candidate}_p)$, which we call a \emph{candidate pair of~$p$}.
+Nodes keep forwarding their candidate pairs to the neighbors continually.
+If a node~$p$ receives a candidate pair of some other node with a value~$x$ such that $x>\texttt{candidate}_p$ then $p$ sets its $\texttt{candidate}_p$ to~$x$.
 An execution concludes with deciding by performing instruction~\eqref{LM:deciding}.
 Just before deciding, a node notifies the neighbors of the decision.
 Once a notification of a decision is received, the recipient forwards the decision to its neighbors, decides on the same value, and halts.

 The variable \texttt{round} is an integer counter of rounds, which is incremented in each iteration of the inner repeat loop by executing instruction~\eqref{LM:round-increment}.
 The round counter is used to generate timestamps.
 The variable \texttt{Timestamps} stores timestamp pairs that $p$ has received and forwards to its neighbors.
-The variable \texttt{EpochTimestamps} stores timestamp pairs serving the current epoch.
+The variable \texttt{EpochTimestamps} stores timestamp pairs serving the current epoch, which have been generated after the beginning of the current epoch.
 Each set \texttt{Timestamps} and \texttt{EpochTimestamps} stores at most one timestamp pair per node, the one with the greatest received timestamp.
-Each iteration of the inner repeat loop~\eqref{LM:inner-repeat-loop} implements one round of sending and collecting messages through each port by executing instruction~\eqref{LM:for-each-port-do}.
+Each iteration of the inner repeat loop~\eqref{LM:inner-repeat-loop} implements one round of sending and collecting messages through all the ports by executing instruction~\eqref{LM:for-each-port-do}.
 The inner repeat loop~\eqref{LM:inner-repeat-loop} ends as soon as the epoch stays stable at a round, which is represented by condition~\eqref{LM:control-inner-loop}.